-- It's safe to have erections, including at night while you're asleep, and masturbate when you feel like it. - After keyhole surgery, you can have sex or be sexually active once your catheter is removed. - After open surgery, wait until the wound has healed and it feels comfortable before you try having sex.
+- It's safe to have erections, and masturbate when you feel like it - but if you have a catheter, having an erection or masturbating could feel uncomfortable, so you may want to wait until it is removed. - After keyhole surgery, you can have sex or be sexually active once your catheter is removed. - After open surgery, wait until the wound has healed and it feels comfortable before you try having sex. - If you have anal sex, wait about six weeks before having anal sex.

 - Surgery often causes problems getting an erection.
-Many men find these problems improve with time, but not all men get their erections back. - Your penis may become a little shorter. - You won't ejaculate any semen but can still orgasm, although it's likely to feel different. - You won't be able to have a child naturally (infertility) (see page 46).
+Many men find these problems improve with time, but not all men get their erections back. - Your penis may become a little shorter and change shape slightly. - You won't ejaculate any semen but can still orgasm, although it's likely to feel different - some men find that the feeling is better than before, whilst others may find that the feeling isn't as good.